 They can be awkward if you don’t publish a lot of content

-Standard blogs themes will typically work better if you are not pumping out a lot of content.
-Visitors may come to your site and feel like nothing new has been added with a magazine theme, but with a standard theme they can’t help but see your most recent post.
+Standard blog themes will typically work better if you are not pumping out a lot of content.
+Visitors may come to your site and feel like nothing new has been added with a magazine theme, but with a standard theme, they can’t help but see your most recent post.
 If the content you post is somewhat time-sensitive, a magazine theme can make your blog look abandoned if outdated content is still being shown on the front page.

-Unfortunately there is no black and white number of when you should stick with a standard theme and when you should use a magazine theme.
+Unfortunately, there is no black and white number of when you should stick with a standard theme and when you should use a magazine theme.
 If you’re unsure, think about the content that’s currently on your blog that has been published in recent days and weeks.
 With a magazine theme, what categories of content would you prioritize?
 With your current content, what would wind up being on the front page?
 If you feel that some of it is outdated or would be awkward still being on the front page, stick with a standard theme.

 Ask 100 blog readers if they prefer full posts or excerpts on the front page and you’ll probably get a pretty evenly split response.
-With magazine themes there is no option to publish a full post on the front page.
+With magazine themes, there is no option to publish a full post on the front page.
 One of the downsides is that visitors will have to click on a story in order to read the full post.
 This isn’t the biggest issue, but still something to consider.

-The front page of some blogs that use a magazine theme simply give too many options for many visitors.
+The front page of some blogs that use a magazine theme simply gives too many options for many visitors.
 With too many options, visitors may leave rather than finding one that they like.
 While the presentation and layout can be a major plus for magazine themes, it can also have reverse effects in some situations.

 How Can I Know if a Magazine Theme is Right for My Blog?

-Now that I’ve listed the pros and cons, some of you may be find the question to be more complicated than ever.
+Now that I’ve listed the pros and cons, some of you may find the question to be more complicated than ever.
 If that’s the case I’ll try to simplify things by listing a few factors that should be major considerations.